Emberlynn-Loo/tp/docs/DeveloperGuide.md

 * Wants to visualize connections between family members
 * Often only has provisional or partial information about their family members

 **Value proposition**: Gene-nie puts connections between people at the forefront.
+It allows users to easily visualize and understand the relationships between people in their lives.
+It also allows users to store personal information about each individual, making it a one-stop solution for managing relationships.

 ### User stories